 It is helpful to make a little barrier around the plant to contain the water.
 So it can stay at the base and not flow away.

-If you water plants individually, you can see better if a problem needs to be addressed.
+If you water plants individually, you can see better if there is a problem that needs to be addressed.
 A plant that grows well, drinks well.
 Especially for container gardening, it is good to observe the plant and the soil.
 If one plant is moist and all others are dry, you know there is a growing problem.
 Do not water all the plants alike, water each as needed.

 5. Water during the cooler time of the day